bbvch/WebPubSub/presentation/main.md

 - an abstraction of the network for a web application
 - can be used as a channel for 2-way communication
+- is for (stream) communication between server and clients
+- WebRTC is for direct communication between 2 clients

 ---